-The following graph compares the Total Shareholder Return on \$100 invested in HEICO Common Stock and HEICO Class A Common Stock with the Total Shareholder Return on \$100 invested in an Aerospace Company Peer Group for the three-year period from October 31, 2019 through October 31, 2022.
-The Aerospace Company Peer Group is comprised of thirteen companies used in preparing the Company's fiscal 2022 compensation benchmark analysis.
+The following graph compares the Total Shareholder Return on \$100 invested in HEICO Common Stock and HEICO Class A Common Stock with the Total Shareholder Return on \$100 invested in an Aerospace Company Peer Group for the three-year period from October 31, 2020 through October 31, 2023.
+The Aerospace Company Peer Group is comprised of thirteen companies used in preparing the Company's fiscal 2023 compensation benchmark analysis.
+Please note one company, Aerojet Rocketdyne Holdings, Inc., was omitted from the table below as they were not a listed company for the full three-year duration presented.
 See within the "Determining Compensation Levels" section on page 25 for a list of the company names.
+The total returns include the reinvestment of cash dividends.
 The total returns include the reinvestment of cash dividends.

-The following graph compares the Total Shareholder Return on \$100 invested in HEICO Common Stock and HEICO Class A Common Stock with the Total Shareholder Return on \$100 invested in the NYSE Composite Index and the Dow Jones U.S. Aerospace Index for the three-year period from October 31, 2019 through October 31, 2022.
+The following graph compares the Total Shareholder Return on \$100 invested in HEICO Common Stock and HEICO Class A Common Stock with the Total Shareholder Return on \$100 invested in the NYSE Composite Index and the Dow Jones U.S. Aerospace Index for the three-year period from October 31, 2020 through October 31, 2023.
 The NYSE Composite Index measures the performance of all common stocks listed on the NYSE.
 The Dow Jones U.S. Aerospace Index is comprised of large companies which make aircraft and defense equipment and systems, as well as providers of satellites and spacecraft used for both commercial and defense purposes.
 The total returns include the reinvestment of cash dividends.